top of page

 Designer: Hanna Loschacoff

-Contribution: Conceptualization, Interaction Design, Ideation of form and experience/expressivity, Mechanical prototyping, Material explorations using digital fabrication and narrative building connected to academic research in HCI, Exploratory Sketching, Electronics, Integration of Foundational Model (Computer Vision), Software & Hardware development
+Contribution: Conceptualization, Interaction Design, Ideation of form and experience/expressivity, Mechanical prototyping, Material explorations using digital fabrication and narrative building connected to academic research in HCI, Exploratory Sketching, Integration of Foundational Model (Computer Vision/AI), Software & Hardware development

 cropped-logo-voor-handtekeningen-los-300x183.png